Dogs Playing Poker Painting!

 In the art, two dogs cheat while playing the game of poker.
 Even in “His Station and Four Aces,” another painting in Dogs Playing Poker, you’ll find a depiction of a bus conductor catching dogs who are traveling without tickets.

 What Does “A Friend in Need” Painting Mean?

 Speaking about Cassius Marcellus Coolidge, A Friend in Need (1903), the painting shows four St. Bernard dogs, a bulldog, a Great Dane, and a collie involved in a game of cards.

-A collie is leaning backward and is more cautious than other dog breeds.
+A collie leans backward and is more cautious than other dog breeds.